Glitch (Australian TV series): Reception

 On the review aggregator website Rotten Tomatoes, season 1 of Glitch has an approval rating of 80% based on 5 reviews.
 Likewise, season 2 has an approval rating of 80% based on 5 reviews.
+Season 3 was poorly received, with the final episode in particular getting the lowest rating of all.

 Awards and nominations

 Glitch was screened at Roma Fiction Fest in 2015.